• Uke-4-Fun

 The List - Items in Blue are links to a website

 If you bring the items listed here, you will be in great shape to play the uke and participate in jams.
-Cadenza Music, Groth Music, Schmitt Music - Edina and other local stores have a good selection of these items.
+Cadenza Music, Groth Music and other local stores have a good selection of these items.
 If you are going to shop online, go with www.elderly.com, www.theukulelesite.com or www.mimsukes.com.
-Top notch trustworthy businesses.
+Top notch trustworthy businesses that totally set up a ukulele before they ship it to you.

 Picture

-• Brands you can't go wrong with - Amahi, Kala, Pono, Magic Fluke, Mainland, and Bonanza.
+• Brands you can't go wrong with - Magic Fluke (Flea & Fluke), Mainland, Martin, Amahi, Kala, Pono, Bonanza and Enya.
 If you are not sure of the size, go with a concert.
 Concerts are a nice middle point - not too big, not too small.
 Click here for more information on purchasing a ukulele.

 Want a go anywhere, any time, any weather Tough Ukulele?